 Inflammatory breast cancer

 This is a rare type of breast cancer.
-Only about 1 to 4 breast cancers out of every 100 diagnosed (1 or 4%) are this type.
+Between 1 and 4 out of every 100 breast cancers diagnosed (1 to 4%) are this type.
 It is called inflammatory because the breast tissue becomes inflamed.
 The cancer cells block the smallest lymph channels in the breast.
 The lymph channels drain excess fluid away from the tissues and organs.

 Because the lymph channels are blocked, the breast becomes swollen, red, firm or hard, and hot to the touch.
 It may be painful, but this is not always the case.
 Other possible symptoms include thickening of the breast tissue, ridges, or pitting of the skin of the breast.
 Sometimes there is a lump in the breast.
 The nipple may become inverted (pulled in to the breast), or there may be a discharge from the nipple.